dash1291/new-blog/docs/about.md

 "layout": "page"
 -----

 I'm Ashish.
-I'm part of the engineering team at [BrowserStack](https://browserstack.com).
 I love the internet and building stuff for it.

+Currently, I'm part of the engineering team at [Grofers](https://grofers.com/).
+In past, I've worked at BrowserStack and briefly at Mozilla as an intern.

 Get in touch with me if you have something to say.
 You can email me directly <mailto:ashish.dubey91@gmail.com>.
 I tweet occassionaly as [@dash1291](https://twitter.com/dash1291).
 I also have a [GitHub profile](https://github.com/dash1291), incase you want to checkout the mix of useful and useless hacks I've put together.